 Furthermore, the Project is not located within close proximity to any designated county scenic highway, as identified in the Circulation Element of the Riverside County General Plan Update.
-Therefore, the proposed site plan, architectural design, and landscaping design would not result in in adverse impacts to scenic resources adjacent to or within close proximity to state scenic highway or other local transportation corridor.
+Therefore, the proposed interim and permanent facilities would not result in in adverse impacts to scenic resources adjacent to or within close proximity to state scenic highway or other local transportation corridor.
 Less than significant impacts are expected.

-c) Substantially degrade the existing visual character or quality of the site and its surroundings?
+c) Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes

-As previously discussed, the proposed site plan involves a single-story building with a total floor area of 22,218 square feet and a maximum height of 23 feet, surrounded by paved drive aisles and parking lot facilities with perimeter landscaping enhancements and fenced property limits.
-The proposed building would incorporate a contemporary architectural design and construction materials coordinating with the exterior enhancements, such as the interior and perimeter landscaping, as well as the ornamental fence.
+As previously discussed, the proposed site plan involves two detached two-story buildings, each with a total floor area of approximately 212,000 square feet and a maximum height of 44 feet.
+The building design incorporates contemporary architectural design elements that will visually coordinate with the exterior features and landscaping.
 The heights and setbacks of the proposed facilities will be required to comply with the local standards for industrial development.
 As such, the building height would be less than the 50-foot maximum and the building placement would comply with the required front, rear and side setbacks.
-Consistent with the existing land use standards, the proposed medical marijuana cultivation will only be conducted in the interior of enclosed structures, facilities and buildings.
-All cultivation operations and all marijuana plants at any stage of growth shall not be visible from the exterior of any structure, facility or building containing the cultivation of medical marijuana.
+Consistent with the existing land use standards, the proposed medical marijuana cultivation and processing will only be conducted in the interior of enclosed structures, facilities and buildings.
+All operations and all marijuana plants at any stage of growth shall not be visible from the exterior of any structure, facility or building containing the cultivation and processing of medical marijuana.

 On-site improvements also include parking lot facilities and interior drive aisles with downward-oriented light fixtures for nighttime security illumination.
 Light fixtures will be wall and post mounted.
-The proposed perimeter landscaping throughout the site plan and along the Palomar Lane frontage will help enhance the visual character of the streetscape in a manner that is compatible with the local desert environment.
+The proposed perimeter landscaping throughout the site plan and along the Little Morongo Road frontage will help enhance the visual character of the streetscape in a manner that is compatible with the local desert environment.
 The Project's final site design, architecture and landscape architecture will be subject to review and approval by the City of Desert Hot Springs to ensure that aesthetic considerations of the community are addressed in the proposed design.
-Less than significant impacts are expected.